MageMCU/FSM/README.md

 - 20250615 Modified folder contains a simple Red, Yellow, Green light system...
 The modified version is a simpler derivation from Mat Buckland FSM which can be used for the Arduino Uno.
 - 20250617 Linux folder contains code for both the Ubuntu 22.04 OS and Raspberry Pi OS.

+## Note
+- Repository renamed from FSM to Finite-State-Machine.